Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Introduction

 \section{Introduction}

-Since Faltings' proof~\cite{Faltings1983} of Mordell's conjecture, we know that a curve of genus~$g \ge 2$ can have only finitely many rational points.
-This raises the question whether there might be uniform bounds of some sort on the number of rational points.
-Caporaso, Harris, and Mazur~\cite{CaporasoHarrisMazur1997} have shown that the validity of the Lang conjecture on rational points on varieties of general type would imply the existence of a bound depending only on the genus~$g$.
-Pacelli~\cite{Pacelli1997} has extended this to curves over a number field~$K$, with the bound only depending on the degree of~$K$, in addition to the genus.
+Since Faltings' proof~\cite{Faltings1983} of Mordell's conjecture, we know that a curve of \hbox{genus~$g \ge 2$} over a number field~$K$ can have only finitely many $K$-rational points.
+This raises the question whether there might be uniform bounds of some sort on the number of $K$-rational points.
+Caporaso, Harris and Mazur~\cite{CaporasoHarrisMazur1997} have shown that the validity of the weak Lang conjecture on rational points on varieties of general type would imply the existence of a bound depending only on the genus~$g$ and the field~$K$.
+Pacelli~\cite{Pacelli1997} has, under the same assumption, shown the existence of a bound depending only on~$g$ and the degree of~$K$.
 (For function fields like $k = \F_p(t)$, the number of $k$-points on curves over~$k$ of fixed genus is unbounded, however, see for example~\cite{ConceicaoUlmerVoloch}.)
-On the other hand, considering an embedding of the curve into its Jacobian variety, which identifies the set of rational points on the curve with the intersection of the curve and the Mordell-Weil group, one can formulate the following purely geometric statement (Mazur~\cite{Mazur1986}*{end of Section~III.2} asks it as a question):
+On the other hand, considering an embedding of the curve into its Jacobian variety, which identifies the set of $K$-rational points on the curve with the intersection of the curve and the Mordell-Weil group, one can formulate the following purely geometric statement (Mazur~\cite{Mazur1986}*{end of Section~III.2} asks it as a question):

-\begin{conjecture}[Uniform Mordell-Lang for curves] Given $g \ge 2$ and $r \ge 0$, there is a constant $N(g, r)$ such that for any curve $C$ over~$\C$ of genus~$g$ with an embedding $\iota \colon C \to J$ into its Jacobian and for any subgroup $\Gamma \subset J(\C)$ of rank~$r$, one has $\#\iota^{-1}(\Gamma) \le N(g, r)$. \end{conjecture}
+\begin{conjecture}[Uniform Mordell-Lang for curves] Given $g \ge 2$ and $r \ge 0$, there is a constant $N(g, r)$ such that for any curve $C$ over~$\C$ of genus~$g$ with an embedding $i \colon C \to J$ into its Jacobian and for any subgroup $\Gamma \subset J(\C)$ of rank~$r$, one has $\#i^{-1}(\Gamma) \le N(g, r)$. \end{conjecture}

 That this number is finite for each individual curve and subgroup follows from further work by Faltings~\cite{Faltings1994}.
 Heuristic arguments suggest that such a uniform bound should exist.
-The existence of such bounds has been shown for $k$ a \emph{function field} if $C$ is not defined over the algebraic numbers by Buium~\cite{Buium1993} (and also for function fields in characteristic~$p$ by Buium and Voloch~\cite{BuiumVoloch}).
+The existence of such bounds has been shown for $k$ a \emph{function field} of characteristic~zero if $C$ is not defined over the algebraic numbers by Buium~\cite{Buium1993} (and also for function fields in characteristic~$p$ by Buium and Voloch~\cite{BuiumVoloch}).
 In Section~\ref{S:ZBuML} below, we will show that Conjecture~\ref{Conj:uML} is implied by (a special case of) the Zilber-Pink conjecture; this implication can be seen as making precise the `heuristic arguments' alluded to above.

 A weaker variant of Conjecture~\ref{Conj:uML}, turning the geometric statement into an arithmetic one, is the following.

 \begin{conjecture} Given $d \ge 1$, $g \ge 2$ and $r \ge 0$, there is a constant $R(d,g,r)$ such that for any number field $K$ of degree~$d$ and any curve $C$ over~$K$ of genus~$g$ with Jacobian~$J$ such that $\rank J(K) = r$, we have $\#C(K) \le R(d,g,r)$. \end{conjecture}